PX4/PX4-user_guide/en/config/battery.md

 :::

 ::: tip
-This tuning is not needed for [Smart/MAVLink Batteries](../smart_batteries/index.md).
+This tuning is not needed for [Smart/MAVLink Batteries](../smart_batteries/index.md): batteries that can supply a reliable indication of remaining charge.
 :::

 ## Overview